evolbeginner/rrtc/README.md

 The first wor indicates the names of the internal symbiont node which in the above example are sym1&sym2, and sym2&sym3.
 The remaining rows specify the probabilities that the two symbiont nodes are younger than each of the combinations of the host nodes or being free-living.

 # Notes
-Importantly, note that the ancestral nodes of the symbiont or host have to be defined in the above manner, i.e., to use two tips to indicate their LCA.
+Importantly, note that the ancestral nodes of the symbiont or host have to be defined in the above manner, i.e., to use **any two tips to indicate their LCA**.
 In this way, `sym1,sym2` and `euk1,euk2` define ancestral nodes of the symbionts and the hosts, repsecitvely.
-As an example, in the following graph, if you would like to indicate the crown group of primates, then you could take `euk1` as `Human`, and `euk2` as `Platyrrhini`.
-Alternatively, to indicate the crown group of primates, you can also use "Gorilla,Platyrrhini", or `Gibbon,Platyrrhini`, but you can NOT simply use "Primates" in your control file (see `rrtc_examples/marginal/` for example).
+As an example, in the following graph, if you would like to **indicate the crown group of primates, then you could take `euk1` as `Human`, and `euk2` as `Platyrrhini`**.
+Alternatively, to indicate the crown group of primates, you can also use `Gorilla,Platyrrhini`, or `Gibbon,Platyrrhini`, **but you can NOT simply use "Primates"** in your control file (see `rrtc_examples/marginal/` for example).

+<img src="img/rrtc_github.png">

+All icons of animals are obtained from [PhyloPic](https://www.phylopic.org/).

 As another example, for the file `rrtc_examples/marginal/Buchnera.tbl`, `Daphnia_pulex,Drosophila_melanogaster` indicates the total group arthropods (or crown group paranthropods) but you cannot directly use "paraanthropods" in the file `rrtc_examples/marginal/Buchnera.tbl`.

-<img src="img/rrtc_github.png">

-All icons of animals are obtained from PhyloPic.

 # References
 1. Davín, A.A., Tannier, E., Williams, T.A. et al. Gene transfers can date the tree of life.
 Nat Ecol Evol 2, 904–909 (2018). https://doi.org/10.1038/s41559-018-0525-3